Study Abroad

 8. Quantity Surveying

 Quantity surveyors manage finances for construction projects.
-They calculate budgets supported clients’ requirements and prepare detailed estimates to make sure budgets are sufficient for every stage of construction.
+They calculate budgets supported by clients’ requirements and prepare detailed estimates to make sure budgets are sufficient for every stage of construction.

 Either a replacement Zealand Diploma in Quantity Surveying or a Bachelor of Construction (Construction Economics or Quantity Surveying).

-Pros: Good salary, outdoor environment, continuous problem-solving, opportunity to explore the planet, standard working hours (ie: Monday to Friday), opportunities to specialize in a specific area, pride from seeing a completed project getting used a day.
+Pros: Good salary, outdoor environment, continuous problem-solving, opportunity to explore the planet, standard working hours (i.e., Monday to Friday), opportunities to specialize in a specific area, pride from seeing a completed project getting used a day.

 Cons: You’ll need to be fit and ready to figure in remote locations/away from home.

 A quantity surveyor can combat many roles, including project management, being a witness, negotiating, and resolving disputes.
-Quantity surveyors can add the general public or private sector, become consultants, or enter management.
+Quantity surveyors can add to the general public or private sector, become consultants, or enter management.

 9. Radiography (Medical Radiation Technologist)

-You either need a Bachelor of Medical Imaging, a Bachelor of Engineering (Medical Imaging Technology), or a Bachelor of Health Science (Medical Imaging) which usually takes about three years to finish.
+You either need a Bachelor of Medical Imaging, a Bachelor of Engineering (Medical Imaging Technology), or a Bachelor of Health Science (Medical Imaging), which usually takes about three years to finish.

 Pros: Good salary, people-facing, hands-on job, sort of areas to specialize in, job satisfaction from treating patients, overseas work possibilities.